Can I really become independently wealthy? (Yes, it’s possible!)

 What is the difference between financial independence and independent wealth?

 Although the two terms “financially independent” and “independent wealth” sound similar, these concepts are actually on different levels in terms of financial achievement.

 Being financially independent can take on various meanings, depending on the context in which it’s being used.

-The recent college grad who’s secured a good job with a substantial salary may think of himself as financially independent.
+The recent college grad who’s secured a good, full-time job with a substantial salary, may think of himself as financially independent.
 He no longer depends on his parents to help support him and can pay all of his bills with his own money.

 A second way you can use the term “financial independence” is by applying it to a person that can live without a job for an extended period of time.
 They have enough in savings and/or make enough in passive income to not have to rely on wages from employment.
 It doesn’t mean they won’t have to find ways to generate additional income later, but they have enough wealth to give them more choices.